 There were rumours of the LRT being extended into Puchong but that remains to be seen and certainly the question “at what cost” arises.
 If there is good public transportation around, going from Puchong to Sunway, I am probably be the first to grab the opportunity but you see, at the moment there is none.

 Do you want to go to Sunway?
 That’s easy – grab a bus from Puchong, ride all the way to KL (or Brickfields) and there, take another bus back to Sunway.
 That is grossly inefficient!
 Then again, having efficient public transport may backfire on the average Joe Public because it will mean fewer cars which then equals another revision of the toll price.

 The vicious circle then starts all over again.

 Samy says “with every cent they pay, highway users should weigh facilities and comfort against traffic jams and loss of time”.

-Samy, we are – which is why we did not complained much when the toll plaza was first erected on LDP but to use a sorry excuse of terms of agreement, the concession is losing money and the government must stop subsidizing to increase the toll is a one big bull shit.
-We are spending most of the time in traffic jams on the highway than in normal roads.
+Samy, we are – which is why we did not complain much when the toll plaza was first erected on LDP but to use a sorry excuse of terms of the agreement, the concession is losing money and the government must stop subsidizing to increase the toll is a one big bull shit.
+We are spending most of the time in traffic jams on the highway than on normal roads.
 You know that, don’t you?